An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Methods

-As optimization strategy, we use a straightforward random search algorithm, as it is efficient and often performs well \citep{RN84}.
-In this random search, $N_{\text{RS}}$ workflows are randomly sampled from the search space $\Delta_C$, and their $F_{1,w}$ scores are calculated.
+First, we use a random search algorithm, as it is efficient and often performs well, making it a popular baseline \cite{RN84}.
+In random search, $N_{\text{RS}}$ workflows are randomly sampled from the search space $\boldsymbol{\Lambda}_C$, and their $F_{1,w}$ scores are calculated.